tatianamac/tm11ty/src/posts/dd-hubris-isnt-helpful.md

 Dear Developer Foo,

 Your "hot take" about performance or accessibility isn't helping, it's hurting the very people that you purportedly are helping and defending.
 I'm not convinced your goal is to help as you say.
-Bsaed on the inflammatory hyperbole, it often seems like your goal is to just dunk on someone who is equally as privileged as you in another glass house atop Silicon Valley to gain a few internet points while the harm on the actual people affected by this perpetuates.
+Based on the inflammatory hyperbole, it often seems like your goal is to just dunk on someone who is equally as privileged as you in another glass house atop Silicon Valley to gain a few internet points while the harm on the actual people affected by this perpetuates.

 You're making your peers hate those people and the very ideas you're trying to evangalise.
 Does that seem unfair?
 Well, yes, but welcome to the unfair world of standing up for systemically engrained issues.